feesow/documentation/content/applications/websites/forum.rst

 Karma rights are used to determine what a user can and cannot do, like access rights.

-Go to the :guilabel:`Karma Related Rights` tab to set up a moderation system with Karma points to give your most active members access to more functionalities and to reduce spamming messages.
+Go to the :guilabel:`Karma Related Rights` tab to set up a moderation system with Karma points to give your most active members access to more functionalities, and to reduce spamming messages.
 Click a number to edit it.

 .. _forum/ranks: